tpalko/photo-binner/README.md

 # photobinner

-Sorts image files into a two-level folder structure:  YYYY/YYYY-MM-DD/.
+This program, broadly, does one thing: sorts image files into a two-level folder structure:  YYYY/YYYY-MM-DD/.

-This program does basically one thing, additionally:
+Additionally / optionally:

-* verifies the target date folder with EXIF metadata, the file's modification time, and a possible timestamp in the filename (e.g. IMG_20190118_120533.JPG)
+* verifies the target date folder using EXIF metadata, the file's modification time, and a possible timestamp in the filename (e.g. IMG_20190118_120533.JPG)
-* extracts descriptive text from the original folder structure to include in the final destination folder name
+* includes descriptive text in the destination folder name, extracting the text from the original folder structure
-* tracks history to avoid re-copying the same file in future runs
+* prevents re-copying files by tracking a history of processed files
 * collects statistics (anomalies/inconsistencies found, source/destination bin counts)
 * compares the MD5 hash of supposed duplicates to prevent loss of misnamed files
-* works with multiple sources at once to converge at a single destination
-* comes with source type implementations supporting Android (adb), block devices, and general folders
+* works with multiple sources at once to converge at a single destination, supporting Android (adb), block devices, and general folders out of the box
 * has a pluggable architecture for source types, so you can write your own!
 * has a versatile configuration file for easy control over its behavior